00b/MagTagWifiQR/README.md

 Displays QRcode for devices (phones, tablets) to quickly connect to a wifi network.
-Written for/tested on Circuity Python 7.1
+Written for/tested on Circuit Python 7.1

 Code is quick and dirty but works.
 Currently assumes WPA/2 network.